defano/jsegue/README.md

 * 24 animations for transitioning one image to another including cross-dissolve, wipe, scroll, zoom, and checkerboard effects.
 May be used to generate realtime animations or to render frames offline (in batch).
 * May substitute a `Paint` for either source or destination image for effects like fade-to-black.
 * Configurable animation duration, frames-per-second and alpha blending.
-* Simple to use and integrate; lightweight library with no transitive dependencies.
+* Simple to use and integrate; lightweight library with no transitive dependencies (approx. 40KB in size).

 ## Animated Segues